 The Innovator Capacity Indicator is created as an arithmetic aggregate of these two indicators.

 To capture the different maturity levels of innovations towards commercialisation, four innovation categories have been created based on respective scores of the Innovation Management and Innovation Readiness Indicators:

-Each category represents approximatively 50 percent (Exploration), 20 percent (Commitment), 20 percent (Creation) and 10 percent (Optimisation) of the innovations.
+Each category represents approximatively 50 percent (Exploring), 20 percent (Business ready), 20 percent (Tech Ready) and 10 percent (Market Ready) of the innovations.

 Detailed description of the methodology: The methodology applied to gather this intelligence was originally described in a report by the European Commission's Joint Research Centre published in July 2015.